james-aguirre/Final-project/README.md

 ## Features

+- Fully functional shopping cart the customer can add items, remove items and view items
-- Teachers can view a list of recorded grades.
+- Customer can browse the catalog and click items to view a product details page
-- Teachers can view the average grade.
+- Customer can type search the catalog, or search with a dropdown menu
-- Teachers can add a grade to the table.
-- Teachers can delete a grade from the table.
+- Customer can create an account and sign in
+- Responsive UI for customers to shop on both mobile and desktop

 ## Preview